gropdf(1) — Linux manual page

 moved to elsewhere in the document, but more esoteric uses

-\X'pdf: transition feature mode duration dimension motion
+\X'pdf: transition scope mode duration dimension motion direction

-direction scale bool'
+scale bool'

-the individual blocks which make up the slide.
+making up the slide.

 mode is the transition type between slides:-